adamdur/mongo-express-docker-compose/README.md

 ## Usage
+Git clone this repository and cd into the folder where `docker-compose.yml` file is located.

 **Start the Services:** Run ```docker-compose up -d``` to start MongoDB and Mongo Express.
 The -d flag runs them in the background.

 **Access MongoDB:** Connect to MongoDB using the connection string: ```mongodb://rootuser:rootpass@localhost:27017```.